lifetheater57/pythae-keras/README.md

 # pythae-keras

-This <a href='https://github.com/clementchadebec/benchmark_VAE'>pythae</a> fork aims to translate the PyTorch specific library to a Keras 3-based library that would support TensorFlow, PyTorch and Jax backends simultaneously.
+This **pythae** fork aims to translate the PyTorch based library to a Keras 3-based library that would support TensorFlow, PyTorch and Jax backends simultaneously.
+This would allow using the models in infrastructures made for any of these 3 backends.

+To get the lastest version in PyTorch, check the <a href='https://github.com/clementchadebec/benchmark_VAE'>original repository</a>.

-Check the `kerasization` branch to see the progress.
+This `kerasization` branch contains the lastest progress in the library's translation:

+- The base model for autoencoders have been converted to Keras and passes the tests.
+- Scripts have been added under `utils/` to ease testing in all supported backends.
+- The vanilla VAE model have been translated, but doesn't pass the tests (work in progress).

+The next steps are:

+- Complete the Keras' VAE debugging
+- Update the doc and examples
+- Translates the other models currently implemented in PyTorch

 ## Below is the documentation of the original library (to be updated)